tahmid-kazi/TK-Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+## Part 1 Feedback
+The responsiveness of the button and the intuitive layout of the clock was a welcome idea.
+Having pikachu as your home screen was a plus!

 # Lab 2 Part 2